-So we say [2-3 words unclear] as they should, like this.
 But again, if you think without any training you will have that kind of life, that is great mistake.
 You do not know what you are doing.
 When you say you don't need Buddhism, then you are a great fool or you are very selfish person [laughs].
 Don't you think so?
-Maybe, you know, great fool-to be a great fool is better than to be selfish person.
+Maybe to be a great fool is better than to be selfish person.

-Even though Buddha say same thing, you know, but what Buddha meant and what you mean is-there is great difference-the difference between Buddha's word and your freedom.
-Don't know what to say-it is out of [beyond?] comparison.
+Even though Buddha say same thing, but what Buddha meant and what you mean-there is great difference-the difference between Buddha's word and your freedom.
+Don't know what to say-it is beyond comparison.
 You say "freedom" and "nature," but you don't understand what is freedom and what is nature.
 You say "nature," but your understanding of nature is not true nature.
 It is something very unnatural nature [laughs], home-made nature [laughs], provided in your kitchen [laughs].
-That is nature-looks like nature, but it is not truly nature.
+That looks like nature, but it is not truly nature.

-True nature may be, you know, nature which will ignore-almost ignore all living sentient beings.
+True nature may be nature which will ignore-almost ignore all living sentient beings.
 Human being will be ignored, easily be ignored from big great nature.
 Whether we exist in this earth or not-it is not big problem.
 Maybe big problem if you realize what is nature; it is actually big problem.
-But someone who says, you know, whatever you do, that is to follow your nature, and that is freedom-then, with same way, you will be ignored from the sun, from various stars in the space.
+But someone who says, whatever you do, that is to follow your nature, and that is freedom-then, with same way, you will be ignored from the sun, from various stars in the space.
 In the same way you will be ignored.

 If you realize that you cannot be ignored from the universe even though you are small, then you realize who you are.
-And at the same time, you realize that because of some truth being supported by truth you are-you are alive.
+And at the same time, you realize that because of some truth being supported by truth you are alive.
 As long as you are support by some truth you cannot be free.
 Should follow some truth.